pierrediedhiou/cybersecurity-journey/glossary.md

 - **Lateral Movement** — Moving from one compromised system to other systems within the same network using harvested credentials or exploited trust relationships
+- **Local Storage** — A browser storage area that persists data even after the browser is closed.
+Sometimes contains API keys or tokens accidentally stored client-side
 ## M
 - **Machine Account** — Windows computer account, always ends with $ symbol
 - **Malware** — Malicious software designed to damage or gain unauthorized access